vgongar/TFM-FlowMatching-DiffusionModels/README.md

 A Jupyter Notebook is also included to guide us through the process in case we want to replicate the behavior.
 The network architecture consists of an input layer with 3 neurons (x, y, t), two hidden layers of 128 neurons each, and a final output layer with two neurons (vx, vy).
 All layers except the output layer use the SiLU (Sigmoid Linear Unit) activation function.

 ## Installation
+__Web__:
+You can check the app in your browser clicking [here](https://visualizingflowmatching.streamlit.app). __Disclaimer__: Streamlit servers have only about 1GB of RAM.
+I recommend you train on simpler shapes - if you draw them -, less epochs ($\approx$500) and lowest learning rate.
+You will, most likely, get an excellent result anyway.
+Otherwise the training could last several minutes.
+__Local__:
+This will be the most efficient way.
+Nevertheless it is more complex (not difficult though) if you don't have experience with the terminal.
+These commands should work on Linux/MacOS.
 1. Download the repository.
-2. Create a virtual environment in the repository with the command `python3 -m venv .venv`.
+2. Create a virtual environment in the root folder of the repository with the command `python3 -m venv .venv`.
 Make sure you are in the main project folder (where `app.py` is located).
 3. Activate the environment `source .venv/bin/activate`.
 4. Install the libraries: `pip install -r requirements.txt`.
 5. Run the app with streamlit run `app.py`.